NewsonUpreti/NewsonUpreti/README.md

 - 👯 I’m looking to collaborate on **WEB APPS, FEATURES**

-- 👨‍💻 All of my projects are available at [github.com/NewsonUpreti](github.com/NewsonUpreti)
+- 👨‍💻 All of my major projects are available in this repository, Check it out.

 - 💬 Ask me about **WEB DEVELOPMENT, LINUX, VIM, etc..**